 The law allows us to remove or reduce a penalty based on reasonable cause.
-This procedure doesn't apply to interest.
 To request a penalty reduction, send a statement to us fully explaining the facts.
 You or your representative with your power of attorney must sign your statement under penalty of perjury.
 In some cases, we may request that you pay the tax in full before we remove or reduce the late payment penalty.
+The law does not allow us to remove or reduce interest based on reasonable cause.